tarantool/cartridge-cli/README.md

 #### Building in Docker

-By default, an application is built locally.
+By default, `cartridge build` is building an application locally.

-If your build it in OS X, all rocks and executables in the resulting package will be specific for OS X, so the application won't work in Linux.
+However, if you build it in OS X, all rocks and executables in the resulting package will be specific for OS X, so the application won't work in Linux.
-To build an application for CentOS, you can set the flag `--use-docker` and get the application built in a Docker container.
+To build an application in OS X and run it in Linux, call `cartridge build` with the flag `--use-docker` and get the application built in a Docker container.

-See all details in the [Docker](#docker) section.
+This image is created similarly to the [build image](#build-and-runtime-images) created during `cartridge pack`.

 ### Starting/stopping an application locally